Simon-Brandt/ShellArgparser/README.md

 ## Environment variables

 The argparser defines a large set of environment variables, each following the naming pattern `"ARGPARSER_*"`.
 They are used to control the behavior of the argument parsing, help and usage message generation, and much more.
-Note that, if for some reason you're script or environment is using a variable with the same name as one of the argparser variables, the argparser might not work as expected.
+Note that, if for some reason your script or environment is using a variable with the same name as one of the argparser variables, the argparser might not work as expected.
 If you want to be 100&#8239;% safe, you can unset any variable following the given pattern prior setting any desired argparser variables and sourcing the argparser&mdash;with the caveat that in turn the program that set the variable might not work, anymore.

 <!-- <toc title="Table of contents (Environment variables)"> -->
 ### Table of contents (Environment variables)